BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v21.10.3 or higher

+**Security** - v21.10.3 looks to address a couple of vulnerabilities within the attachment and image serving mechanisms.
+The attachment vulnerability could result in users uploading content to be served in a way that can be utilized for phishing.
+The image serving vulnerability could result in unintended file access within your BookStack storage folder.

 #### Updating to v21.10.1/v21.10.2 or higher

 **Security** - Both v21.10.1 and v21.10.2 were released to address a vulnerability